lorenzofox3/lrInfiniteScroll/readme.md

 </ul>
 ```

-## Change the scroll threshold
+## Change the Scroll Threshold

 By default the handler will be called when the user is scrolling *down* and only *50* pixels are remaining before reaching the end
 of the element.
-You can overwrite the 50px by setting the attribute *scroll-threshold*
+You can overwrite the 50px by setting the attribute *scroll-threshold*:

 ```html
 <ul lr-infinite-scroll="myEventHandler" scroll-threshold="200">
     <li ng-repeat="item in myCollection">
 </ul>
 ```
-## Change the time threshold
+## Change the Time Threshold

-To reduce the amount of $digest loop, instead of calling the handler whenever a scroll down event is detected in the end zone.
-A time is started and if
+To reduce the amount of $digest loop, instead of calling the handler whenever a scroll down event is detected in the end zone a timer is started and if no other event is detected within 400ms, then the handler is called.

-no other event is detected within 400ms, then the handler is called.
-You can overwrite the time value by setting the *time-threshold* attribute.
+You can overwrite the time value by setting the *time-threshold* attribute:

 ```html
 <ul lr-infinite-scroll="myEventHandler" scroll-threshold="200" time-threshold="600">